 On November 13 1919 O’Connor was arrested…without incident…. for the murder of Dennis Tierney at the train depot, at his father’s home at 3329 West 16th Street.
 When police arrived O’Connor was in bed fast asleep.
 The state had a rock solid case and it all rested on Harry Emerson’s testimony.

 Four days later, on November 17, 1920 Harry Emerson, who had already escaped from the Minnesota state Prison, escaped from Manard State Prison in southern Illinois while being transported from Chicago.
 Without Emerson, the state had no case against O’Connor and so on April 9, 1920 O’Connor was acquitted of the murder of Dennis Tierney.
-Aside from a missing key wittiness, somehow, O’Connor’s defense managed to produce three witness who swore O’Connor was with them in Houston Texas on the day of the shooting.
+Aside from a missing key witness, somehow, O’Connor’s defense managed to produce three witnesses who swore O’Connor was with them in Houston Texas on the day of the shooting.
 As soon as O’Connor was acquitted he was indicted for his role in the depot robbery.